tink-crypto/tink/docs/GOLANG-HOWTO.md

 To take advantage of key rotation and other key management features, a Tink user works usually not with single keys, but with keysets, which are just sets of keys with some additional parameters and metadata.

 Internally Tink stores keysets as Protocol Buffers, but you can work with keysets via a wrapper called keyset handle.
 You can generate a new keyset and obtain its handle using a KeyTemplate.
-KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensistive key material.
+KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensitive key material.

 ```go